 Try to shut down your computer.

 Fix 2- Turn fast startup ‘Off’-

-This problem may be caused by fast startup.
+This problem may be caused by a fast startup.
 Disabling it will solve this issue.

 1. Press Windows key+R to launch Run window.